chrisvmiller/randomlyunique/content/family-planning.md

 As I sit here watching my nephew opening all his Christmas presents, I have come to realize that there are two major things I want out of life: 1) A few cute children 2) Not spending money on stupid crap.
 Normally these two are mutually exclusive, but luckily the perfect loophole just dawned on me!
 The ideal time to have a child is Christmas!
-Assuming the standard nine month gestation period, the chart below breaks down the best time to conceive by religion during their most notable present-giving holiday:
+Assuming the standard nine month gestation period, the tab-list below breaks down the best time to conceive by religion during their most notable present-giving holiday:

 <div class="row"><div class="col-md-7 col-md-offset-3">